 Origin of Tsavorite Stone

 The name Tsavorite was suggested by Tiffany &Co President Sir Henry Platt in the account of Tsavo East national park in Kenya.
-The tsavorite stone is not only traced in Tanzania despite Tanzania it is also mined from Tulear and Madagascar.
+The tsavorite stone is not only available in Tanzania despite Tanzania it is also available from Tulear and Madagascar.
 As of now, these are only the major sources to acquire Tsavorite stone.